-On the other hand, Brad Pitt’s headless body (as Tyler Durden in Fight Club), performed incredibly well in the photo arrays, being rated as extremely attractive by both men and women, showing that there is some overlap between male and female preferences.
+On the other hand, Brad Pitt’s headless body (as Tyler Durden in Fight Club) performed incredibly well in the photo arrays, being rated as extremely attractive by both men and women, showing some overlap between male and female preferences.
 But what was so special about this particular body type?

 Lesson #1: Strong Beats Musclebound

 Brad Pitt was rated as having the sexiest male body by 73% of women.
-Even the women who didn’t vote for him still found him attractive, with 87% of women saying that he had a sexy physique.
+Even the women who didn’t vote for him still found him attractive, with 87% of women said he had a sexy physique.

-In second place we’ve got the musician Henry Rollins, with 12% of women choosing him as their favourite, and 42% of women saying that he had an attractive physique.
+In second place, we’ve got the musician Henry Rollins, with 12% of women chose him as their favourite, and 42% of women said he had an attractive physique.

-The MMA fighter comes next, with 10% preferring his physique, and 37% saying that his physique was attractive.
+The MMA fighter comes next, with 10% preferring his physique and 37% saying he was attractive.

 There are some interesting findings here.
 It’s no big surprise that Brad Pitt was rated as having the most attractive male body.
 His physique in Fight Club is famous for exactly that reason: because both men and women love how it looks.

-Perhaps most surprising of all, the starving sex icon Ville Valo beat out Frank Zane, the king of bodybuilding aesthetics.
+Perhaps most surprising, the starving sex icon Ville Valo beat out Frank Zane, the king of bodybuilding aesthetics.
 (Although we’ll explain how that can be misleading a little later.)

 I also found it interesting that while almost all women loved Brad Pitt’s size, some were turned off by guys who were just slightly bigger (such as the MMA athlete), whereas other women were turned off by guys who were just slightly smaller (such as Henry Rollins).
 There may be other factors playing into that, though, such as body-fat percentage and proportions, which we’ll cover later.

-The most interesting result of all, though, was that 50% of the men that completed the survey wanted to look like the bodybuilder Frank Zane, beating out the 40% of guys who wanted to look like Brad Pitt.
-This means that half of the men who completed the survey wanted to have the physique that women find the least attractive.
+The most interesting result, though, was that 50% of the men who completed the survey wanted to look like the bodybuilder Frank Zane, beating out the 40% of guys who wanted to look like Brad Pitt.
+This means that half of the men who completed the survey wanted the physique that women find the least attractive.